 Wide, grippy foot rails on either side of the belt are important, too.
 They ensure that the user can step off safely.
 Another essential safety feature is the tethered safety key: only when inserted will the treadmill work.
 This is a useful factor when children might be tempted to play on it.
 By wearing the tether clipped to workout clothing while exercising, should you stumble, the key will be retracted and the treadmill will stop immediately.

 Good handrails on either side of the device are also helpful in allowing one to keep balanced.
 These handrails should be strong enough to support a user's weight in case of a trip or a fall.

 Treadmills today come with increasingly sophisticated electronics: some features are necessary, some are just fun to have.
 One the list of musts are screens that show pace, distance, duration, incline, and heart rate.
 The last can be determined in a couple of ways; by wearing a chest monitor, or by incorporating a heart monitor in the handholds on the front of the treadmill.
 The former reports constantly in real time, while the latter only reads one's heart rate while in contact with the handles.

 More expensive treadmills will have more bells and whistles.
 Some have built in speakers that pump out high NRG tunes while you run.
 Others even have cable hook ups and TVs.
 And the higher end treadmills even have Internet connectivity, which lets users browse the web on a built-in color monitor while working out.
-Some like the Nordic Track Elite 9700 Pro Treadmill ($2,199 with free shipping) even allow users to select a route via Google Maps, which then adjust the incline of the treadmill as the terrain changes.
-How cool would it be to prepare for, say the Boston Marathon by running its route.
+Some, like the Nordic Track Elite 9700 Pro Treadmill ($2,299 with free shipping), even allow users to select a route via Google Maps, and then adjust the incline of the treadmill as the terrain changes.
+How cool would it be to prepare for, say, the New York Marathon by running its route?